Nelson Field

 Nelson Field is a multi-use stadium in Austin, Texas, located on the north side of U.S. Route 290 at the junction with Berkman Drive.
-It serves as home stadium for LBJ High School, Anderson High School, Eastside High School and Northeast High School.
+It serves as home stadium for LBJ High School, Navarro High School, Eastside High School and Northeast High School.
 The stadium's capacity is 8,800 spectators.

+The stadium hosts football, baseball, and track and field events.